jamesnolanverran/v_alloc/readme.md

 ## Overview

-`v_alloc` is a lightweight, cross-platform virtual memory allocator designed for dynamic memory management.
+`v_alloc` is a lightweight, cross-platform virtual memory allocator.
 It provides two key allocation strategies:

-1. **Bump Arena Allocation** – A simple, fast, and resettable allocator that allows sequential allocations with minimal overhead.
+1. **Bump Arena Allocation** – A simple bump allocator that allows sequential allocations with minimal overhead.
 2. **Reallocation (Stable Virtual Memory)** – A `realloc`-like API that embeds metadata in the allocation and never moves the base pointer, leveraging OS-level virtual memory mechanisms (`mmap` on POSIX and `VirtualAlloc` on Windows).

 ## Features